 The Department of Cultural and Global Engagement supports the international student population at Quinnipiac University.
 The department provides guidance on a wide range of topics for international students in the U.S., including immigration issues (visa regulations, work authorizations, travel), academic and cultural differences, and resources at Quinnipiac and in the local community.
 Each semester, the department hosts a comprehensive orientation program to prepare newly arrived international students and scholars for life and study at Quinnipiac University.
 The DCGE organizes on- and off-campus programs and events that are open to international and domestic students.
 The department also coordinates the Global Partners Program, a peer-support program that partners new international students with current students who serve as mentors.

-For more information, contact the Department of Cultural and Global Engagement at 203-582-5215 or via email at firstname.lastname@example.org.
+For more information, contact the Department of Cultural and Global Engagement via email at email@example.com or at 203-582-5215.